Asbolus verrucosus

-Asbolus verrucosus (LeConte, 1852), also known as the desert ironclad beetle or blue death feigning beetle, is a species of darkling beetle native to the deserts of the Southwestern United States, notably the Sonoran desert.
+Asbolus verrucosus (LeConte, 1852), also known as the desert ironclad beetle or blue death feigning beetle, is a species of darkling beetle native to southwestern United States (southern California to Utah and New Mexico) and northwestern Mexico, where it inhabits dry, sandy habitats such as the Sonoran and Mojave Deserts.
 It is highly adapted to hot environments and is omnivorous, consuming dead insects, fruits, lichen, and other plant matter.
 When threatened, the beetles are able to feign death.
+A. verrucosus may reflex bleed during their death-feigning ritual.
+Releasing hemolymph which acts as an adhesive, partially covering the larvae in sand and debris, helping evade desert-dwelling predators.
 The species is becoming increasingly popular in the pet trade, due to their ease of care, hardiness, and longevity.

 Description

 The blue death feigning beetle grows to around 18–21 mm from head to abdomen.
 The species name verrucosus, meaning 'warty', refers to the characteristic bumps on the beetle's elytra.
 The powdery blue hue of the beetles is due to a wax coating on their bodies that prevents loss of moisture.
 High humidity darkens the color of the beetles.

 Males are slightly smaller than females, and have bristly red hairs on their antennae.
 The beetles are crepuscular, being most active at dawn and dusk.